aiplanethub/introduction-to-time-series-analysis/the-art-of-time-series-data-analysis/937-Analyzing Time Series Data.md

 ### Autocorrelation

-* We can calculate the correlation for time series observations with observations with previous time steps, called lags.
+* We can calculate the correlation for time series observations with previous time steps, called lags.
-* Because the correlation of the time series observations is calculated with values of the same series at previous times, this is called a serial correlation, or an autocorrelation.
+* Because the correlation of the time series observations is calculated with values of the same series at previous times, this is called a serial correlation or an autocorrelation.